4 Cs Model for cosmetics advertising

 Focus on something bigger, broader, and more abstract than the item itself

-Example: Make life more fun; wipe years way; Ticket to heaven
+- Example: Make life more fun, wipe years away, ticket to heaven.

-It is not the written or spoken words effective in persuading customers to buy a specific product or product line, but rather the overall tone of the advertisement.
+- It is not the written or spoken words effective in persuading customers to buy a specific product or product line, but the overall tone of the advertisement.

 Process of Emotional Persuasion

-Once those emotions are established, the product’s benefits and features position the product as a way to “rescue” the customer by replacing negative emotions with positive ones the customer may experience by using the product.
+- Once you establish those emotions, the product’s benefits and features position the product to “rescue” the customer by replacing negative emotions with positive ones the customer may experience by using the product.